 The following are the limitations of derivatives.

 - Forward Contract: There is no standardization in the forward contract.
 The price is negotiated between the buyer and the seller; therefore, it is less liquid.
 There are no margins in the forward contract.
 There is no guarantee of performance.

 - Future Contract: As it depends upon future events to occur, the limitation is that the contract is not independent.
 The effective reduction in prices of the commodity hinders the advantage of the futures contracts.

 - Options: In options, the commission rate is comparatively higher.
 Options are also very complicated to understand by ordinary people.
 The one who is opting for the option has to have knowledge of the subject.
 Options are not available widely.
 The options are not available on many stocks.

 This has been a guide to derivatives types.
-Here we discuss the Top 3 types of derivatives including Forward Contract, Future Contract, Options along with examples and limitations.
+Here we discuss the Top 3 types of derivatives including Forward Contract, Future Contract, Options along with its limitations.
 You can learn more about financing from the following articles –